SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/contributing-code.md

 VERSION=${1:?"Version parameter required"}

-echo "🚀 Deploying SuperGemini Framework v${VERSION} to Production"
+echo "🚀 Deploying SuperCodex Framework v${VERSION} to Production"

 # Final safety checks
 read -p "⚠️  Are you sure you want to deploy v${VERSION} to production? (yes/no): " confirm